nf-core/ampliseq/docs/installation.md

 ## 3) Pipeline configuration
-By default, the pipeline runs with the `standard` configuration profile.
+By default, the pipeline runs with a standard configuration profile.
 This uses a number of sensible defaults for process requirements and is suitable for running on a simple (if powerful!) basic server.
 You can see this configuration in [`conf/base.config`](../conf/base.config).

 Be warned of two important points about this default configuration: